 These unusual colors can show up when food isn’t digested completely or when your baby eats a lot of a particular food and doesn’t chew it properly.
 As long as this doesn’t become a recurring situation, there’s nothing to worry about.

 Every baby is different, and that also applies to their poop.
 Younger babies poop fairly frequently.
 Many newborns poop up to 7 or 8 times a day.
 But once your baby starts to eat solid foods, it’s normal for them to poop less frequently.

 Milk is mostly made up of water, whereas solid foods don’t contain as much liquid.
 The switch from milk to solid foods will naturally make your baby’s poop more solid.
 As a result, they’ll probably poop less often.
 However, the exact frequency will depend on each individual baby.

 Nine-month-old babies might poop once a day, a couple of times a day, or once every other day.
 As long as your baby follows a consistent pattern and doesn’t have any symptoms of illness, this is normal.

 Diarrhea is watery, runny stool that comes more frequently than your baby’s usual poops.
 Diarrhea tends to seep out of babies’ diapers, and it can be smellier than usual.

 Diarrhea can be a sign of many conditions, and it can cause dehydration quickly.
-If your baby has only had one bout of diarrhea after trying a new food for the first time, there's probably nothing to worry about.
-If your baby has had diarrhea for a couple of days or is pooping much more frequently than normal, it's time to go to the doctor.
+If your baby has only had one bout of diarrhea after trying a new food for the first time, there’s probably nothing to worry about.
+If your baby has had diarrhea for a couple of days or is pooping much more frequently than normal, it’s time to go to the health care provider.